ErickLeal/despesasApi/README.md

 `docker compose up -d` <br>

 **About email notifications** <br>
-Laravel queues were used so that emails are dispatched asynchronously.
+Laravel queues were used so that emails are dispatched asynchronously. <br>
-To start the queue worker, just run inside the container:
+To start the queue worker, just run inside the container: <br>
 `php artisan queue:work --queue=notifications` <br>

 As this is an application in a development environment, a local email server was used for testing. <br>